The following is an update to a spotlight story originally published April 5, 2023

-Medical Coding Specialist major heading to BPA Nationals
+Medical Coding Specialist major stands out at BPA Nationals

 Alexis Nordling, 40, a student earning her A.A.S. degree in the Medical Coding Specialist program at Dakota County Technical College, took three first place awards at the 2023 Business Professionals of America (BPA) Minnesota Spring Leadership Conference in mid-March.